MileHacker Logo

 Language & Translation

-English is the official language.
+The country's official language is english.
 Spanish is widely spoken, and Khmer in Cambodia Town.

 Translation Tools